Threetangle in the XY-model class with a non-integrable field background: Model Hamiltonian

 For a general $\alpha\neq 0$ the eigenstates of the Hamiltonian \eqref{eq:Ham} are superpositions of eigenstates of both parity sectors.
 Only the two groundstates will have an essential participation and the ground state will be approximately given by a superposition $\ket{\psi_{\rm GS}}(p):=\sqrt{p}\ket{\psi_o}+\sqrt{1-p}\ket{\psi_e}$, $p\in\{0,1\}$, and $\partial_p H=0$, $\partial_p^2 H>0$.
 However, for the four site model the ground state is found by means of an exact diagonalisation.

 Given that the wavefunction for the groundstates is strictly real, the solutions for the zero-polytope~\cite{KENNLINIE,osterloh2016exact} are grouped in complex conjugated pairs.
 There are eight different types of polytopes of particular relevance here; for each of them there is one intersecting the $z$-axis of the Bloch sphere (Y) and one that does not (N).
 They are shown in Fig.~\ref{fig:zero-polytope-class} in the ($x-z$) plane so that each complex solution $z$ and $z^*$ are projected onto the same point.
 Therefore, each vertex in the inner part of this projected Bloch sphere represents two complex conjugated solutions.
 Each bold line marks a side of the polytope, which is visible from a state $\rho$ the $z$-axis and that therefore can be part of an optimal decomposition\cite{osterloh2016exact,Neveling-thesis} for it.
-For a point $\vec{b}$ inside this projection of the Bloch sphere being member of an optimal decomposition for a density matrix $\rho_0$ lying on the $z$-axis at $\vec{r}_0$ of the Bloch sphere, it is clear that the remaining states from the zero-polytope that completes the optimal decomposition will correspond to a point $\vec{z}$ on the line $\vec{b}-\vec{r}_0$.
+For a point $\vec{b}$ inside this projection of the Bloch sphere being member of an optimal decomposition for a density matrix $\rho_0$ lying on the $z$-axis at $\vec{r}_0$ of the Bloch sphere, it is clear that the remaining states from the zero-polytope that completes the optimal decomposition will correspond to a point $\vec{r}_1$ on the line $\lambda(\vec{b}-\vec{r}_0)$.
 Due to the reality of the ground state, we further have that every element $\vec{b}$ in the optimal decomposition has its complex conjugated solution $\vec{b}^*$ yielding the same value for the tangle.
-So, without loss of generality, we have that $\vec{b}_0=(\vec{b}+\vec{b}^*)/2$ is real and corresponds precisely to the real point within the Bloch sphere projection.
-Combined, both arguments lead to the real point $\vec{z}_0$ that lies closest on the connecting line $\vec{b}_0-\vec{r}_0$.
+So, without loss of generality, we have that $\vec{b}_0=(\vec{b}+\vec{b}^*)/2$ corresponds precisely to the real point within the Bloch sphere projection.
+The line in between $\vec{b}$ and $\vec{b}^*$ must not intersect another optimal polytope; but since both points will correspond to states from the zero-polytope, this condition is trivially satisfied.
+Combined, both arguments lead to the real point $\vec{r}_1$ being part of the optimal decomposition that lies on the connecting line $\lambda(\vec{b}_0-\vec{r}_0)$.